renanfranca/renanfranca.github.io/_posts/2022-09-03-deploy-jhipster-monolithic-angularjs-and-spring-boot-at-fly.io.md

 I am using Windows 10, so I had to run the following command at Powershell `iwr https://fly.io/install.ps1 -useb | iex` .
 Visit [this link](https://fly.io/docs/hands-on/install-flyctl/) to install it on another OS.

 ### Signup
-Run the command `fly auth signup` to create your account.
+Run the command `flyctl auth signup` to create your account.
 I put my credit card to earn more free resources, [according to the documentation](https://fly.io/blog/free-postgres/) it's necessary to use postgres for free.

 ### Login
-Run the command `fly auth login`
+Run the command `flyctl auth login`

 ### Create a postgres app
 Run the command `flyctl postgres create` and I choose the following options: